The Sartiglia is the most famous equestrian event of Sardinia. Next edition is scheduled from 3 to 5 March 2019.

-The Rally Italia Sardinia 2018 to take place from the 7th to the 10th of June 2018 in the north and the east side of the island.
-Will the last year’s winner Ott Tanak be able to keep up with the fierce competitors?
+The Rally Italia Sardinia 2019 to take place from the 13 to the 16 of June 2019 in the north and the east side of the island.
+Will the last year’s winner Thierry Neuville be able to keep up with the fierce competitors?

 The descent of the Candelieri is a popular feast held in Sassari each year on 14 August.
 Origins and description of the event, and driving directions to Sassari.

 The village of Cabras is both famous for its remarkable beaches (Is Arutas) and its archaeological heritage (the Giants of Monte Prama – astonishing 2.5 metres tall stone figures).